stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 to speak very well of the gods, and to praise all the blessings they had ever accorded him.

   That night Carter camped in a roadside meadow beneath a great lygath-tree to which he tied his yak, and in the morning resumed his northward pilgrimage.
-At about ten o&rsquo;clock he reached the small-domed village of Urg, where traders rest and miners tell their tales, and paused in its taverns till noon.
+At about ten o'clock he reached the small-domed village of Urg, where traders rest and miners tell their tales, and paused in its taverns till noon.
 It is here that the great caravan road turns west toward Selarn, but Carter kept on north by the quarry road.
 All the afternoon he followed that rising road,